-- See Chapter 2 for detailed information on jumpers, I/O ports, and JF1 front panel connections. - "" indicates the location of Pin 1. - Jumpers/LED indicators not documented in this user manual are reserved for internal testing only. - Use only the correct type of onboard CMOS battery as specified by the manufacturer.
+- See Chapter 2 for detailed information on jumpers, I/O ports, and JF1 front panel connections. - "" indicates the location of Pin 1. - Jumpers/LED indicators not indicated are used for internal testing only. - Use only the correct type of onboard CMOS battery as specified by the manufacturer.
 Do not install the onboard battery upside down to avoid possible explosion.